Hostdon/pleroma/docs/configuration/hardening.md

 # Hardening your instance
-Here are some suggestions which improve the security of parts of your Pleroma instance.
+Here are some suggestions which improve the security of parts of your Akkoma instance.

 ## Configuration file